 Conclusion

 The message is clear from Microsoft.
 Windows Admin Center is the primary modern browser management tool that should be used to manage your environment.
-But for folks who used the traditional inbox management tools for quite some time, they are used to the old tools (MMC, FCM, etc.), because we are creatures of Habit.
+But for folks who used the traditional inbox management tools for quite some time, are used to the old tools (MMC, FCM, etc.), because we are creatures of Habit.
 So we need to start to unlearn and remove the old habits and relearn to use the new tool ;)

-As a side note, Microsoft is not investing any more in Failover Cluster Manager (FCM UI) development.
+As a side note, Microsoft is not investing anymore in Failover Cluster Manager (FCM UI) development.

 If you are using Windows Admin Center to manage your Hyper-Converged environment.
 The disk space will be reclaimed automatically to the Storage Pool once is deleted.